skywind3000/gobang/README.md

 ![](https://raw.githubusercontent.com/skywind3000/gobang/master/images/gobang3.png)

-After entering 'JI' the computer will think for a few seconds and make its move too.
+After entering 'JI' the computer will think for a few seconds and makes its move too.
 Then another turn begins, you can input new row-col values to continue playing until someone wins.